zhangguanghuib/NewCommerceSDK/Hardware_Station_Extension.md

 4. How to call hardware station API  in POS TS  code.

 In Sample #2 <br/>
-1.How to overide the existing hardware logic.
+1. How to overide the existing hardware logic.

 In Sample #3 <br/>
 1. How to delevelop a payment device.